jupyterhub/configurable-http-proxy/README.md

     GET /api/routes[?inactive_since=ISO8601-timestamp]

 Returns a JSON dictionary of the current routing table.

-This *excludes* the default route.
+This JSON dictionary *excludes* the default route.
 If the `inactive_since` URL parameter is given as an [ISO8601](http://en.wikipedia.org/wiki/ISO_8601) timestamp, only routes whose `last_activity` is earlier than the timestamp will be returned.

-#### Response
+**Response**

     status: 200 OK

 ```json
 {